alexjsp/record-ios-simulator/README.md

 ## Alfred
 Download the `Record Simulator.alfredworkflow` file and open it to add the workflow to Alfred.
 After adding the workflow you will need to double click the `Hotkey` action and assign a hotkey of your choice to start and stop the recording.
 (I like ⌘R)

-Alternatively, you can create your own Alfred Workflow and copy the contents of `record-simulator.sh` into a `Run Script` action.

 ## Keyboard Maestro
 Download the `Record Simulator.kmmacros` file and open it to add the macro to Keyboard Maestro.
 By default it is triggered using the ⌘R hotkey while the Simulator is focused, but you can tweak this behaviour after adding the macro if desired.